-The ages between 0 – 6 years of a child’s life demands our focused attention as parents and caregivers.
+The ages between 0 – 6 years of a child’s life demand our focused attention as parents and caregivers.
 Therefore, Early Childhood Education is best conducted in close partnership between the home and the school.
 Close communication and cooperation between parents and teachers is an essential part of our framework.

-Within the context of “Living Beings” we study all life forms which include human beings, animals, birds, insects, beasts, fish, trees and plants.
+Within the context of “Living Beings,” we study all life forms which include human beings, animals, birds, insects, beasts, fish, trees, and plants.
 Living beings are characterized by consciousness which is the ultimate symptom of life.
 The concept of identity is explored in terms of relationship.
-This relationship is developed in terms of various roles such as son/ daughter, student, citizen and friend, or within the family, the school, the community, and the society.
+This relationship is developed in terms of various roles such as son/ daughter, student, citizen, and friend, or within the family, the school, the community, and the society.
 All living beings are individuals who have an eternal personal relationship with God.

 Within the context of “God,” we consider the vastness of creation and our origins.
 God is defined by His characteristics, activities, and prominent features.
 God is unlimited, omnipresent, and omnipotent.
 His energy is all-pervasive.
 This material world, a combination of various material elements, is a small part of His total creation.
 Living beings have an eternal connection with God which has been separated or interrupted due to our desire to become independent.
 God is unaffected by the material elements and always transcendental to them.
 We can re-establish our relationship with God by cultivating loving devotional service.